Immune System Response to Environmental Allergens

 - Using distraction techniques such as sticker pages, coloring and blowing bubbles

 Commitment to Educating Families

-The Penn State Children’s Hospital allergy team is focused on education, whether it’s teaching families how to use an epinephrine auto-injector (such as an EpiPen) or how to create a food allergy action plan.
+The Penn State Health Children’s Hospital allergy team is focused on education, whether it’s teaching families how to use an epinephrine auto-injector (such as an EpiPen) or how to create a food allergy action plan.
 Families receive handouts on how to handle your child’s particular condition, and we take the time to answer questions you may have and locate resources to help.

 Customized Treatment Plans

 We work closely with you and your child to create a treatment plan tailored to your child’s condition.
 Treatments for allergic conditions include avoidance, medication and desensitization (allergy shots).
 When evaluation or treatment involves needles, we do our best to minimize pain and discomfort.
 We offer a topical anesthetic for blood draws and an anesthetic spray for children receiving allergy shots.

 On-Site Allergy Testing

 For suspected environmental and food allergies, our pediatric patients receive skin testing in our on-site clinic.
 Allergy testing doesn’t involve needles and is not painful.
 Results are usually available within 15 minutes.
 Allergic reactions are identified through redness and swelling at the skin test site.
 Depending on your child’s history, additional lab tests may be ordered.